The best itinerary guide in Singapore

 Morning – Begin your day early by exploring the Singapore Botanic Gardens and a leisurely stroll as you enjoy the huge array and variety of plants and flowers.
 Entrance is free, with only the Orchid garden having a S$5 entry fee.
 Have a hawker-style breakfast within the Botanic Gardens.
 Once the sun begins to creep up, head to Chinatown, an ethnic enclave within the civic district of the city.

 Lunch – Feel free to simply wander around Chinatown, where you’ll find authentic Chinese handicrafts amongst other gifts and antiques on the streets.
 There are also shopping complexes around, though they are not as colourful as compared to walking the streets.
-Choose from the many hawker centres around serving great Chinese dishes.
+Choose from the many hawker centers around serving great Chinese dishes.
 After your belly is satisfied, you could continue exploring the area and visit icons such as the Sri Mariamann Temple or the Buddha Tooth Relic Temple.

 Afternoon – Make your way to the Singapore River where the Asian Civilisations Museum is located (the Empress place venue considering our next stop are the Quays).
 Here, the excellent ACM showcases the multi-facetted culture of Asia.
 Enjoy appreciating the art displays or take a guided tour.

 Evening – Head down the river towards Clarke Quay and Robertson Quay where there is a huge array of restaurants, bars and pubs.
-Lots of tourists hang out in this area in the night as these nightlife spots tend to open till early in the morning.
+Lots of tourists hang out in this area at the night as these nightlife spots tend to open till early in the morning.
 Choose your spot along the riverside and busk in the lively atmosphere.
-The occasional bar has live music, while most others screen live sports on screens.
+The occasional bar has live music, while most others screen lives sports on screens.

-Morning – Scoot over to East Coast Park, a 15km stretch of beach on the South-eastern portion of Singapore.
-Rent a bike, a pair of skates or simply stroll along the well-paved routes while enjoying the early morning sea breeze.
-You’ll get to witness the elderly gathering in groups to practise Tai Chi as you stroll along the beach.
+Morning – Scoot over to East Coast Park, a 15km stretch of beach on the Southeastern portion of Singapore.
+Rent a bike, or a pair of skates, or simply stroll along the well-paved routes while enjoying the early morning sea breeze.
+You’ll get to witness the elderly gathering in groups to practice Tai Chi as you stroll along the beach.
 Breakfast can be had at either Marine Cove or Playground at Big Splash.
 There are fast food joints, coffee joints and restaurants in these 2 places.
 If you are taking a cab to the park, you’ll want to tell your driver to alight you at Marine Cove.
 That way, you’ll rent and return your bicycle or skates at a place where eateries are nearby.